rajrao/mypublicnotes/AWS/Lambda/Layers.md

 **Updated 2025-06-02**

-1. Install package to folder python
+1. **Install package** to folder python
 replace package and version
 ```pip install {package}=={version} --platform manylinux2014_x86_64 --only-binary=:all: -t python/ --no-user```
 eg:
 ```pip install paramiko==3.5.1 --platform manylinux2014_x86_64 --only-binary=:all: -t python/ --no-user```

+* --platform manylinux2014_x86_64:
+&emsp;Developing on a non-Linux OS (e.g., Windows or macOS) but deploying to Linux (e.g., AWS Lambda, Docker containers): If you pip install a package with compiled extensions on your local machine, it will compile for your local OS.
+If you then deploy that package to a Linux environment, it will likely fail.
+By using --platform manylinux2014_x86_64, you tell pip to download the pre-compiled Linux-compatible wheel instead.

+* --only-binary=:all:
+&emsp;This additional flag is frequently used with --platform to tell pip only to download binary wheels and not attempt to compile from source if a pre-built wheel isn't found for the specified platform.
+This helps avoid compilation issues and ensures you get the desired manylinux package.

-2. Zip the folder so that the zip contains a folder called python.
+2. **Zip** the folder so that the zip contains a folder called python.
 On windows, you will get this if you zip the python folder by right clicking on it and choosing the "Compress to" option.
 eg:
 ```
 paramkip-3.5.1.zip